yanzewu/line/commands.md

     - To select data line, use `line@label` or `line`+number like `line1`.
 To select draw line, use `line`+number.
 A prompt will appear when multiple lines have same label.
     - To select text, use `text@label` or `text`+number.
 The label of text is text itself.
 A prompt will appear when multiple texts have same label.
     - If no element is set, the style is first applied to current subfigure (and broadcasted to lines, if possible), then current figure.
-- `set palatte` changes palatte for current subfigure.
+- `set palette` changes palette for current subfigure.
 - `set option` changes default options, e.g. `set option ignore-data-comment=true`.

 Related options: